ghashi/tensor-flow-lite-task-audio-poc/android/README.md

 *   With your Android device connected to your computer and developer mode enabled, click on the green Run arrow in Android Studio.

-### Models used

-Downloading, extraction, and placing the models into the assets folder is managed automatically by the download_model.gradle file.